When the Krampus gets around in Salzburg

 Grim masks when Krampus and Perchten are around in Gnigl

-Of course, we don't see peaceful companions at the Krampus run in Gnigl, a suburb of Salzburg.
-Here's the real deal.
-When Krampus and Perchten get around in Salzburg, all hell breaks loose.
-If a Krampus hadn't run through the closed street before the start of the Krampus run and with the clattering of cowbells on his back to his girlfriend to get a kiss, I would hardly have guessed such young lads under the masks.
-These are terrifying.
-Some of the wild fellows seem big to me in their skins, which they shake under the din of the cowbells.
-They strapped the bells to their backs.
+Of course, we don't see any peaceful fellows at the Krampus parade in Gnigl, a suburb of Salzburg.
+Things really get serious here.
+When Krampus and Perchten are around in Salzburg, all hell breaks loose.
+If a Krampus hadn't run through the closed-off street before the Krampus parade began, with the rumble of cowbells on his back, to his girlfriend to get a kiss, I would hardly have suspected such young boys under the masks.
+They are terrifying.
+Some of the wild fellows seem big to me in their furs, which they shake to the din of the cowbells.
+They have strapped the bells to their backs.

 The Russian girl sitting on the fence in front of us doesn't seem to mind that every few minutes another Kramperl with a wild face and long horns is magically attracted to her.
 When Krampus and Perchten are around, it's not going to be gentle.
 Some try to frighten it, others swipe their cow and fur tails across its face.
 The little one can't get enough of it.
 The father next to her laughs at every Krampus who approaches his daughter.